Kmeakin/walrus-report/src/10-introduction.md

-This means that it is impossible to reason about the correctness of a program that triggers undefined behaviour, since (in theory) literally anything could happen.
-C and C++ folklore warns of such disasterous results as reformatting the user's hard-drive, launching missiles, or causing demons to fly out of the user's nose.^[http://catb.org/jargon/html/N/nasal-demons.html]
+This means that it is impossible to reason about the correctness of a program that triggers undefined behaviour, since (in theory) literally anything could
+happen: C and C++ folklore warns of such disasterous results as reformatting the user's hard-drive, launching missiles, or causing demons to fly out of the user's nose.^[http://catb.org/jargon/html/N/nasal-demons.html]

+In practice most compilers simply assume that undefined behavour cannot occur.
+From the point of view of the compiler this is a useful interpretion of the standard, since it allows them to perform extra optimisations making more assumptions about the user's code.
+However, this can still be problematic, as it can leads to the compiler eliding safety checks inserted by the programmer or producing unexpected results.

-Clearly, a crucial condition of Walrus' safety will be that it does not contain any undefined behaviour: the behaviour of every operation should be defined in the specification, and care should be taken that the machine code emitted matches the stated behaviour.
+Clearly, a crucial condition of Walrus' correctness will be that it does not contain any undefined behaviour: the behaviour of every operation should be defined in the specification, and care should be taken that the machine code emitted matches the stated behaviour.